BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Key regulatory considerations include:

-• It complements, not replaces, risk-weighted capital adequacy ratios
+• It complements, rather than replaces, risk-weighted capital adequacy ratios

 • It enhances comparability across banks by using a standard exposure measure